ramsrvn/ramsrvn.github.io/publications.md

 - <a name="ICSME-2018"></a>Suresh Kothari, Ganesh Ram Santhanam, Payas Awadhutkar, Benjamin Holland, Jon Mathews, Ahmed Tamrawi. **Catastrophic Cyber-Physical Malware** a book Chapter in the *[Springer International Publishing, 2018](https://link.springer.com/book/10.1007/978-3-319-97643-3)*. <br/>
 **Tutorial:**&nbsp;[<a href="https://link.springer.com/chapter/10.1007/978-3-319-97643-3_7" class="toggle-abstract">Abstract</a>]
- <div class="abstract2"><p>With the advent of highly sophisticated cyber-physical malware (CPM) such as Industroyer, a cyberattack could be as destructive as the terrorist attack on 9/11, and it would virtually paralyze the nation.
-We discuss as the major risks the vulnerability of: telecommunication infrastructure, industrial control systems (ICS), and mission-critical software. </p>
+ <div class="abstract2"><p>With the advent of highly sophisticated cyber-physical malware (CPM) such as Industroyer, a cyberattack could be destructive, and it would virtually paralyze the nation.
+The book chapter discusses as the major risks the vulnerability of: telecommunication infrastructure, industrial control systems (ICS), and mission-critical software. </p>
 </div>